 Find your System.
 The headline is that our system is that I hold the babies and Nick gets all of our belongings ready and boards with them or makes sure they are gate checked.
 About 20ish minutes before boarding time, we check diapers and I strap Olive to my chest, then hold Cyprus on my lap.
 Nick bags up our car seats and piles everything on the stroller.
 I wear my backpack or the diaper bag, my belt bag, and sometimes a purse.
 Everything else goes with Nick.
+When they turned 10-11 months old and were pretty heavy, Nick holds Cyprus until I go on if we don’t board together (on Southwest Airlines we usually don’t) and then hands him to me as we start to board, while he deals with our belongings.
 I immediately get on the plane and he makes sure our gate items are good to go.
 Sometimes Nick gets dirty glances because it looks like he is doing nothing, when in reality he is just working our system.
 On the flip side I’ve had people be downright rude to me as I board the plane with two infants.
 I take everything with a grain of salt and just laugh it off.
 Can’t stop us!
 Also don’t be afraid to try new things - we adjust when we need to.
 For example, one trip we learned that Nick prefers to sit on the left side of the plane over the right side.
 I don’t have a preference, so we just started booking that side instead.
 Do what works and fix it if you need to.
 Don’t be afraid to change it up.

 Find out where the changing table is.
 That’s right - it usually isn’t in both bathrooms.
 When you board ask a flight attendant.
 If you can’t do it while boarding, turn on the light above your seat and ask as soon as you can so you can be prepared.